Miniature Wire-haired Dachshund

 Photos displayed courtesy of Jo Reeves, Joskip Perm Reg’d, British Columbia

-The Miniature Dachshund is about 6 inches high at the shoulder.
+The Miniature Dachshund weighs no more than 11 pounds (4.5 kg).
 This dog comes in three coat types.
-The Wire-Haired Dachshund has a short, straight, harsh double coat and can be red, black and tan, fawn, chocolate, grey or white with rust markings, dappled or brindle.
+The Wire-Haired Dachshund has a short, straight, harsh double coat and can be any colour.
 This coat type gives the Miniature Wire-haired Dachshund the look of a terrier.
+He also sports a beard and bushy eyebrows.
 This breed has other terrier-like qualities, and likes to be the boss!
 He may be stubborn, dominant, and a challenge to train.
 However, the Dachshund is also friendly, playful, alert, and spirited, and makes a terrific companion.

 The Miniature Wire-haired is the most active and the most stubborn of the three miniatures.
 He will benefit from early and consistent training with a strong, patient, take-charge master to avoid becoming snappy.
 Training can be difficult and may require extra time and patience.
 Early socialization is a good idea.
 The Miniature Dachshund makes a good watchdog as he can make a surprising amount of noise when barking!